-Office of the Secretary & Vice President for Student Life
+Office of the Secretary & Vice President for University Life

-The Office supports the governance of Yale, provides strategic direction for student life, and oversees major institutional events and services.
+The Office leads the university’s work to further diversity, equity, and inclusion; crafts the vision for student life; and oversees major institutional events and services.

-Kimberly M. Goff-Crews is secretary and vice president for student life at Yale, a position she has held since August 2012.
+Kimberly M. Goff-Crews is secretary and vice president for university life at Yale.

-She serves as secretary of the Yale Corporation, supports institutional governance, oversees the university chaplaincy, and ensures the alignment of university-wide policies and procedures to maximize support for all students.
-She is also responsible for the conduct of official university functions, including Commencement.
+Kimberly Goff-Crews is secretary and vice president for university life at Yale.
+She is responsible for the university’s work to further diversity, equity, and inclusion in service of the university's mission, and ensures the alignment of policies and procedures to maximize support for all students.
+She also oversees the university chaplaincy and the conduct of official university functions, including Commencement.